mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.2.7 - 1-18-17 =
+* Fixed: an issue with removing Scripts and Stylesheets version number

 = 3.2.6 - 1-5-17 =
 * Added: support for the Divi (Elegant Themes) themes updates